GrahamDumpleton/mod_wsgi/docs/user-guides/subscribing-to-events.rst

 signal will hang the process at that point.

 ``shutdown_reason``
    String describing what triggered the shutdown.
-One of:
+The reasons listed below apply only to daemon-mode processes, where mod_wsgi owns the signal handlers and the lifecycle limits and so can identify the trigger.
+In embedded mode, Apache controls the child process lifecycle directly and mod_wsgi has no visibility into the cause, so ``shutdown_reason`` is always the empty string ``""``.
+The event itself still fires once per embedded-mode process, when Apache shuts the child down.

+   In daemon mode the value is one of:

    ``"shutdown_signal"``
       SIGTERM (Apache stop or restart).